 Things to Know About Light Switch Wiring Before You Attempt Any DIY Electrical Function

+How to wire a light switch?
 Being a smart homeowner means knowing what’s happening in your home and how it works, including the electric elements.
-Underneath your walls, there are cables running down and up that make it possible to get a light switch on the first floor to turn on a tall chandelier dangling from the ceiling.
+Underneath your walls, cables are running down and up that make it possible to get a light switch on the first floor to turn on a tall chandelier dangling from the ceiling.
 Often located near the door, switches enable us to control ceiling-mounted fixtures, wall sconces, and even some electrical outlets with a simple tap or flick.
-While it may seem like magic, it’s only a matter of knowing how your light switch wiring functions.
+While it may seem like magic, it’s only a matter of knowing how your light switch’s wiring functions.

 Especially if you’re intending to complete some DIY electrical work, like repairing or replacing a switch or including a new light fixture, then it’s important to know the basics of how these switches control your electricity.
 By taking the opportunity to learn how your switch wiring program functions, you can reduce your risk of electrical shock or fire if working together with switches.
 Check out our comprehensive guide below to find out the intricacies of light switch wiring, including information on power-through and end-line switches.